Noxycut Fat Burner Review: Burn Fat And Pack On The Muscle?

 By providing the body with large amounts of raw creatine, your muscles have the necessary raw material to perform more intense contractions (work) with less recovery time.

-What you'll notice if you check any of these studies is that they were performed with subjects taking anywhere from 20 grams per day of creatine and up.
-And although the creatine used in the Noxycut formula (creatine ethyl ester) is advertised as being a more potent and more easily assimilated form of creatine, there is no scientific evidence to indicate it is any more (or less) effective that creatine monohydrate.
+What you’ll notice if you check any of these studies is that they were performed with subjects taking anywhere from 20 grams per day of creatine and up.
+And although the creatine used in the Noxycut formula (creatine ethyl ester) is advertised as being a more potent and more easily assimilated form of creatine, recent research suggests it’s inferior to creatine monohydrate.
 Nor is there nearly enough of it included in this formula to elicit any sort of response (Noxycut only contains 100mg of creatine).

 Bottom line on Noxycut?

-Basically, it's an overpriced tribulus product.
+Basically, it’s a glorified tribulus product.
 With the exception of eurycoma longifolia and caffeine, none of the other ingredients in this formula are present in large enough amounts to elicit any response.
-If that weren't bad enough, clinical data validating either tribulus' or eurycoma longifolia's effects on testosterone is darn short supply.
+If that weren’t bad enough, clinical data validating either tribulus’ or eurycoma longifolia’s effects on testosterone is darn short supply.

 And the claims of "burning fat and building muscle at the same time?"